weistn/pymates/test/example1.md

 \chapter\style(fontFamily="Lobster")\label("intro") In Lobster with g
 \chapter \style(fontFamily="Lobster") In Lobster with more g
-\subchapter This is a sub-chapter
+\subchapter \red This is a sub-chapter
 \chapter\style(fontFamily="Roboto") In Roboto with g
 \chapter\style(fontFamily="Roboto") In Roboto with more g